• Home

 Job Listings

-Following a significant period of operational and administrative renewal, the organisation is now focused on building artistic momentum, expanding public programming and strengthening its identity as a vibrant, contemporary cultural destination.
-This role represents a rare opportunity to help shape that next chapter from the ground up.
+With the growth and demands of the studio, Clay Talk is now focused on consolidating its programs and strengthening its identity as a vibrant creative hub within Montsalvat.
+This role represents a great opportunity to help shape that next chapter from the ground up.

-We are seeking an energetic, commercially aware and highly capable Senior Producer to help drive the development, delivery and growth of Montsalvat’s artistic and revenue-generating program.
+We are seeking an energetic, experienced and highly capable Studio Technician to drive the hands-on, practical functions of the studio.

-This is not a conventional arts administration role.
+This is not a desk-based studio management role.

 ABOUT THE ROLE